 Sitting in the Cross-Legged Position

 You will need a firm and high cushion to sit on.
 Pillows and sofa cushions will not do.
 You will want to purchase a zafu, a cushion created specifically for sitting meditation.
 A zafu is usually round and filled with a densely packed material like kapok or buckwheat hulls.
 This will support you stably.
 An unstable sitting cushion will result in back pain and over time it may result in back problems.
-You sit on a hard surface, you should consider a zabuton, a thick pad large enough for your cushion and ankles.
-If you sit on a highly padded carpet, you may be able to do without the zabuton.
+If you sit on a hard surface floor, you should consider a zabuton, a thick pad large enough for you to cushion and ankles.
+If you sit on a well-padded carpet, you may be able to do without the zabuton.

 Once seated, cross your legs and gently rock back and forth a few times to get settled in.
 Your cushion will shape itself to you.
 Your hips should be positioned directly beneath your shoulders, your spine erect.
 Allow your shoulders to relax and drop back a bit, so the chest is open.
 This will facilitate good breathing [link to Meditative Breathing] It is important to be relaxed and not strain while maintaining your posture.
-I once spent two months at a monastic meditation retreat.
-I sat many hours a day in the cross-legged posture.
+I once spent two months at a monastic meditation retreat where I sat many hours a day in a cross-legged posture.
 I wanted to be correct in every way, so most of those hours were spent in pain, struggling to maintain the traditional posture.
 This resulted in poor meditations and joint damage that took years to correct.
 Don’t let this happen to you.
 If sitting in the cross-legged position is painful, make the necessary adjustments, or sit in a chair.
 The ‘magic’ of meditation doesn’t come from posture, it comes from the quality of your concentration.
-Your posture must support your concentration.
+Your posture must support your concentration not detract from it.

 Once settled on your cushion, allow your head to tilt slightly forward.
 Your eye line will place your gaze on the floor a few feet in front of you.
 This will prevent neck pain.
 If you use a meditation altar, it should be low enough to accommodate this posture; otherwise, your head will be tilting back as you gaze up at your altar.
 For floor sitters, an altar height of more than 24 inches may be too high.
 Consider using a sitting bench or tan to give you more height, or consider lowering your altar.